5 Must-See Markets in Bangkok

 Alive and kicking at 10:30 p.m.

-Bags of fresh chilies
+Bags of fresh chillies

-Visitors are welcome to wander around the inside market, stalls and streets, but just be aware that during the market’s busiest times it can get quite chaotic and vendors will be hustling back and forth and with hand trucks and large bunches of fruit and flowers trying to get their jobs done – stay out of the way!
+Visitors are welcome to wander around the inside market, stalls and streets, but just be aware that during the market’s busiest times, it can get quite chaotic and vendors will be hustling back and forth with hand trucks and large bunches of fruit and flowers trying to get their jobs done – stay out of the way!

-- When: All day, everyday but the best times to go are late at night or before sunrise – not the most convenient, but worth it!
+• When: All day, every day but the best times to go are late at night or before sunrise – not the most convenient, but worth it!

-- How to get there: You can easily walk to the market from the Grand Palace and Wat Pho, although if you combine your visits it won’t be during the most interesting part of the day for the market.
-You can take the Skytrain to Saphan Taskin station then take the Chao Phraya Express boat to stop #7, Rajinee or simply get a taxi or tuk tuk driver to take you to Pak Khlong Talat.
+• How to get there: You can easily walk to the market from the Grand Palace and Wat Pho, although if you combine your visits it won’t be during the most interesting part of the day for the market.
+You can take the Skytrain to Saphan Taskin station then take the Chao Phraya Express boat to stop #7, Rajinee or simply get a taxi or tuk-tuk driver to take you to Pak Khlong Talat.

 Amulet Market (Near ท่าพระจันทร์ – Moon Pier)